flux77/merchant-of-venice/mov/readme.txt

 release.
 Alternatively, you can download the current development version from CVS by running the following command:

-cvs -z3 -d:pserver:anonymous@mov.cvs.sourceforge.net:/cvsroot/mov co -P venice
+cvs -z3 -d:pserver:anonymous@mov.cvs.sourceforge.net:/cvsroot/mov co -P mov

 To build Venice you will need the programmes listed in the "Running" section and the following: